-West Coast Wetsuit Guide: North West
+West Coast Wetsuit Guide: Pacific Northwest

 Surfer in the North West looking at the local surf.

-Welcome to the ultimate wetsuit guide for surfers on the West Coast.
+Welcome to the ultimate wetsuit guide for surfers on the Pacific West Coast.
 Whether you're riding the iconic waves of Tofino, Canada, or catching swells in Southern California's sunny surf spots, having the right wetsuit gear is crucial for maximizing your time in the water and ensuring comfort throughout the seasons.

 From the chilly waters of Oregon to the temperate surf of San Diego, this guide will walk you through everything you need to know to select the perfect wetsuit for your surf adventures.
 We'll cover tips for choosing the best suit for varying water temperatures and essential accessories to keep you warm and agile.
 Get ready to dial in your surfing experience with gear hand-selected for the diverse and dynamic conditions of the West Coast!

-West Coast Wetsuit Guide: Mid West - Coming soon
+West Coast Wetsuit Guide: Central California

-West Coast Wetsuit Guide: South West - Coming soon
+West Coast Wetsuit Guide: Southern California

 We suggest using the National Centers for Environmental Information to keep up to date with your region's air and water temperatures.
 Following those recommendations will help narrow down what gear will work best for you before paddling out.

-What Does the North West Surfer Need?
+What Does the Pacific Northwest Surfer Need?

-When you think of surfing in the North West, you imagine empty beaches surrounded by towering coniferous trees, dense fog, relentless rain, and frigid waters.
+When you think of surfing in the PNW, you imagine empty beaches surrounded by towering coniferous trees, dense fog, relentless rain, and frigid waters.
 Unlike the East Coast, the ocean temperatures of the PNW fluctuate very little and are usually just plain cold year-round.
 For example, Tofino, BC and San Francisco, CA are 1,800 miles apart.
 However, according to SeaTemperature.org, the two locations' 12-month range of ocean temperatures are very similar (San Francisco 50°-58° F / Tofino 45°-57° F).
 For this reason, when we refer to surfing the North West, it encompasses British Columbia, Washington, Oregon, and Northern California, which is north of San Francisco.
 Consequently, it makes choosing the right wetsuit on any given day pretty easy.
 Generally, a hooded 5mm wetsuit paired with 5mm boots will get the job done.
 In the winter months, gloves are a must.

 In the past, these cold ocean temperatures and rugged coastlines made surfing reserved for only the most dedicated and hardcore enthusiasts.
 It wasn’t until this century that surfing really started to boom in popularity, thanks to advancements in wetsuit technology and access to better gear.
 Nowadays, there are still core surf communities in nearly every coastal town and weekend warriors flood to the popular spots in droves for most swells.
 That being said, if you want to surf alone, there is still ample opportunity to do so which makes this area a gold mine for surfers in the know.